OpenProject Review

 OpenProject’s privacy policy is also something you should be happy about.
 If you self-host, you don’t have to share any data with OpenProject, which is a win, but even if you don’t self-host, there’s little to be concerned with.
 OpenProject skims very little user data (mainly device, location, IP and email addresses) and uses it only for platform enhancements.

-Those based in Europe can easily opt out of data sharing, as OpenProject is GDPR compliant.
-However, we could not find any mention of built-in HIPAA compliance.
-Therefore, those in medical fields must take measures to handle sensitive data themselves.
+Unfortunately, we could not find any mention of HIPAA compliance.
+Therefore, those in the medical field must take measures to handle sensitive data themselves.
 Nevertheless, OpenProject’s privacy policy is excellent compared to many other platforms.

 Customer Support